-- our means of protecting our proprietary rights will be adequate; - patents will be issued from our currently pending or future applications; - our existing patents or any new patents will be sufficient in scope or strength to provide any meaningful protection or commercial advantage to us; - any patent, trademark or other intellectual property right that we own will not be invalidated, circumvented or challenged in the United States or foreign countries; or - others will not misappropriate our proprietary technologies or independently develop similar technology, duplicate our products or design around any patent or other intellectual property rights that we own.
+- our means of protecting our proprietary rights will be adequate; - patents will be issued from our currently pending or future applications;

+- our existing patents or any new patents will be sufficient in scope or strength to provide any meaningful protection or commercial advantage to us; - any patent, trademark or other intellectual property right that we own will not be invalidated, circumvented or challenged in the United States or foreign countries; or - others will not misappropriate our proprietary technologies or independently develop similar technology, duplicate our products or design around any patent or other intellectual property rights that we own.

 We might be required to spend significant resources to monitor and protect our intellectual property rights.
+We presently believe that it is likely that one or more of our competitors are using methodologies or have implemented structures into certain of their products that are covered by one or more of our intellectual property rights.
 We may initiate claims or litigation against third parties for infringement of our proprietary rights or to establish the validity of our proprietary rights.
+If we threaten or initiate litigation, we may be subject to claims by third parties against which we must defend.
 Any litigation, whether or not it is resolved in our favor, could result in significant expense to us and divert the efforts of our technical and management personnel.
 In addition, many of our customer contracts contain provisions that require us to indemnify our customers for third party intellectual property infringement claims, which would increase the cost to us of an adverse ruling in such a claim.
 An adverse determination could also prevent us from licensing our technologies and methods to others.